DaJoker29/icarus-business-portal/ROADMAP.md

 > Provide regular information that users may find useful in running their websites.
 Video, Audio and Text.

 ## Completed Milestones
+~**Admin Interface**~

+> Quick access to all relevant info to complete basic administration tasks (reviewing and modifying information or links between data.)

 ~**Basic Interface**~
 > A simple interface that allows users to easily monitoring their resource usage and renew any services that are nearing expiration.